top of page

 • A constant supply of fresh clean drinking water in a drip feed bottle with metal spout (some rabbits will only drink from a bowl).

-• A clean layer of wood shavings and plenty of hay or straw for bedding.
+• A clean layer of wood shavings and plenty of hay, straw or shredded paper for bedding.

 • Daily Exercise.